albertstarfield/nvidiaHeadlessControl/README.md

 3. open up the nvidiaHeadlessTweaker.sh and adjust offsetCoreClock and offsetMemoryClock parameter
 4. reboot (Note : Your display manager may restart after it boot up, it is normal it will come back to life normal)

+Side note : the config file will auto regenerate each boot, so you don't need to fiddle around with the configuration file

 ## Special Thanks